boyangwang/diary/docs/run-build-deploy.md

 - pm2 start back

-- link nginx conf, reload
+- assume nginx, link nginx conf, reload

 ## all on HTTPS

+- Assume certbot ``

 - Yes, this creates a new genre of prod/dev inconsistency problem, by making it https on prod but not on dev